-If you are using authentication methods available in the RSA SecurID Authenticate app, instruct users to complete RSA SecurID Authenticate device registration.
+If you are using authentication methods available in the RSA SecurID Authenticate app, instruct users to complete registration with the RSA SecurID Authenticate app.
 If you are using RSA SecurID Access My Page, RSA recommends using one device (for example, a computer) to access My Page and another device (iOS or Android) to install the app.

-Note: If your company uses SSL interception, iOS or Android users must complete device registration using cellular data or a Wi-Fi network not associated with your company.
-If users use corporate Wi-Fi, they will see an Untrusted Connection error message during device registration that instructs them to use cellular data or a different Wi-Fi network to continue.
+Note: If your company uses SSL interception, iOS or Android users must complete registration using cellular data or a Wi-Fi network not associated with your company.
+If users use corporate Wi-Fi, they will see an Untrusted Connection error message during registration that instructs them to use cellular data or a different Wi-Fi network to continue.

-Provide the following information to users to enter during device registration:
+Provide the following information to users to enter during registration: